cyptnpassira/Federift/README.md

   produced, as long as it is a `list[float]` of the right dimension.
 - **Tighter privacy accounting?** `privacy.account` is the single seam.
 Swap the closed-form bound for a real accountant and every report updates.
-Doing
+Doing this properly is exactly the exercise federift is trying to motivate.

+The design rule: the scenario file is the only contract.
+If a change would force both languages to recompile in lockstep, it probably belongs on one side only.

+## Layout